MattKevan/uxlift/_topics/a-comprehensive-guide-to-design-systems.md

 ---
 title: A comprehensive guide to design systems
-intro: The fundamentals of design systems, how you can build and implement one, and explore examples of organizations that are using them to drive success.
+description: The fundamentals of design systems, how you can build and implement one, and explore examples of organizations that are using them to drive success.
 category:
 - Design systems